Townhomes on Capitol Hill – Board President

 I still can’t believe no one has replicated Townhomes on Capitol Hill.
 Their mixed-income housing model is the foundation of a self-sustaining community which — I believe — proves affordability is completely possible.

-I started by revitalizing an unfocused board, improving communication, and providing more structure for our staff.
+My mission was to ensure Townhomes remained resilient on a path toward longterm sustainability.
+I started by refocusing the board, improving communication, and providing more structure for our staff.
 From there, I created a capital reinvestment plan, launched our first interior redesign, reduced operating costs, dramatically increased reserve funds, modernized policies, and generally tried to make Townhomes an even better place to live.

 Board President, 2016.09–2017.11